C. Franklin Brookhart Jr.: Biography

 Brookhart was born in Parkersburg, West Virginia.
 He received a Master of Divinity degree from United Lutheran Seminary, Philadelphia.
 His Doctor of Ministry in homiletics was conferred by United Theological Seminary in 1984.
-He has served as an adjunct instructor at United Theological Seminary, Dayton, OH, and at Wheeling Jesuit University, where he taught scripture at both undergraduate and graduate levels.
+He has served as an adjunct instructor at United Theological Seminary, Dayton, Ohio, and at Wheeling Jesuit University, where he taught scripture at both undergraduate and graduate levels.

 He served four churches in Ohio and West Virginia, as a member and president of the Standing Committee, chair of the evangelism committee, and chair of the Search Committee for the seventh Bishop of West Virginia.
 Prior to his episcopal election in 2003, he served as rector of Lawrencefield Parish Church in Wheeling, West Virginia.
 He was consecrated on September 27, 2003, in St Helena's Cathedra, Helena, Montana.
-While serving as Bishop of Montana, he also was appointed co-chair of the Episcopal-United Methodist Dialog and was a member of the international Anglican-Methodist Dialog.
+While serving as Bishop of Montana, he also was appointed co-chair of the Episcopal-United Methodist Dialogue and was a member of the international Anglican-Methodist Dialogue.

 As bishop, his significant developments include: a capital fund drive to benefit the diocesan church camp; initiation of Native American ministry; reorganization of finances and structure; revitalization of the diaconate; and a marked increase in giving.

-Brookhart is the author of four books: Living the Resurrection: Reflections after Easter; Journey with Jesus: Encountering Christ in his Birth, Baptism, Death and Resurrection; Language of Love: A Basic Christian Vocabulary; and Washed and Well-Fed: How the Sacraments Change Everything.

 He is married to Dr. Susan Brookhart, an educational consultant.
 They have two adult daughters.